corememltd/interop-eap-tls13/README.md

  * EAP-TTLS/{PAP,MSCHAPv2,EAP-MSCHAPv2,EAP-TLS}
  * PEAP/{MSCHAPv2,EAP-TLS,EAP-TLS+MSCHAPv2}

+### Debugging

+To run FreeRADIUS in debugging mode, use the following:

+    systemctl stop freeradius
+    freeradius -X | tee /tmp/debug

+The debug output will be sent to both your terminal and logged to the file `/tmp/debug`.

 ### TLS Certificates

-If you are running `eapol_test` from your workstation (rather than inside a Docker container or on a server) you will need to copy the certificates into the project to allow authentication to work.
+If you are running `eapol_test` not on the target system (ie. not inside the Docker container or server) you will need to copy the certificates into the project to allow authentication to work.

 If you are using Docker, use: